Home

 If the test shows the tiles will etch, then I wouldn't put it in your kitchen because NOTHING will keep the countertop from etching and leaving dull spots from soda, juice, fruit, coffee, alcohol, salad dressing, mustard and a whole bunch of other acidic foods that will inevitably contact the tiles.

-Now, etching on polished marble countertops and floors can be easily and effectively repaired using the Marble Polish / Etch Remover.
+Now, etching on polished marble countertops and floors can be easily and effectively repaired using the ETCH REMOVER / Marble Polishing Paste.

 If the sample tiles don't etch... go for it!